 Something is lost when we bring flowers indoors.
-The flowers are no longer animated by a breeze because the vase holds them rigid.
-The flowers cannot properly wilt when they are dying because the vase keeps them straight.
+The flowers are no longer animated by a breeze.
+The flowers cannot properly wilt when they are dying because the vase holds them rigid.